-It’s encouraging to finally see acknowledgment of the need for standardised policing when it comes to VAWG and that all victims deserve a consistent service, regardless of where they live or their backgrounds.
+It’s encouraging to finally see acknowledgement of the need for standardised policing when it comes to VAWG and that all victims deserve a consistent service, regardless of where they live or their backgrounds.
 Intersectionality is a crucial part of this, and so we particularly welcome the emphasis on police recognising the extra barriers in place for Black, minoritised, disabled, and migrant women and girls.
 We welcome the appointment of DCC Maggie Blyth as the National Police Coordinator for VAWG and acknowledge her decisive first actions in launching this framework and her intention in calling for a fundamental shift in culture within the police force, as this highlights that there are deep-rooted issues that urgently need to be addressed.

 There are three overarching objectives set out in the framework:

-- To improve trust in policing
+- To improve trust in policing.

-- To relentlessly pursue perpetrators
+- To relentlessly pursue perpetrators.

-- To create safer spaces
+- To create safer spaces.